ElectricWizardry/UIColor-ColorWithHex/README.md

 UIColorWithHex
 ==============

-A simple UIColor category for instantiation UIColor objects with hexidecimal values.
+A simple category for instantiating [`UIColor`](http://is.gd/UIColor) objects with hexidecimal values.

 # Usage
 ```obj-c